ai-to-the-moon/FinTech_Challenge4/README.md

 ## Usage

 This notebook specifically compares risk and return metrics of 4 fund portfolios (Berkshire Hathaway, Soros Fund Management LLC, Paulson & Co Inc, Tiger Global Management LLC) to the S&P 500 within the period from October 1, 2014 to September 11, 2020.
-The code can easily be adapted to compare other funds or securities to a benchmark over a miscellaneous timeframe.
+The code can easily be adapted to compare other funds or securities to a benchmark over a miscellaneous timeframe to analyze risk and return.

 ## Risk and return metrics